Ulyana Piterbarg

 I’m a Ph.D. candidate in the CILVR lab at NYU Courant, co-advised by Rob Fergus and Lerrel Pinto.
 My research is supported by a DeepMind Ph.D.
 Scholarship and an NSF Graduate Research Fellowship.

-I’m interested in reasoning, decision-making, and open-ended interaction with large generative models.
+I’m interested in large generative models that can solve hard tasks in settings like code synthesis, reasoning, decision-making, and open-ended interaction.
 Recently, I’ve been thinking about:

 My work touches on generative modeling and reinforcement learning across modalities (vision, natural language processing, simulators, etc.).
-I’m also broadly interested in differentiable computing.
+I’m also broadly interested in scientific applications for deep learning, such as weather and climate modeling.

-I did my undergrad in mathematics at MIT, during which I was exceptionally lucky to be mentored by Kelsey R. Allen, Gigliola Staffilani, Jörn Dunkel, and Raffaele Ferrari.
-I’ve spent summers at EPFL LCN and the Applied Science Team at Google Research.
-I will be at Microsoft Research NYC in Spring 2024.
+I’ve spent time at the GenAI/AI Frontiers Teams at Microsoft Research, the Applied Science Team at Google Research, and EPFL LCN.
+I did my undergrad in mathematics at MIT, during which I was exceptionally lucky to be mentored by Kelsey R. Allen, Gigliola Staffilani, and Raffaele Ferrari.